Saturday, November 8, 2025

 For the eco-conscious traveler, eco-lodges are a terrific way to leave no trace while exploring the great unknown.
 Unlike grandiose resorts, which are largely located in bustling cities, eco-lodges are small accommodations that are usually located in remote areas.

-The 1999 book, The International Eco-Lodge Guidelines, outlines the criteria for eco-lodges in depth.
+The International Eco-Lodge Guidelines outline the criteria for eco-lodges in depth.
 In order to be considered an eco-lodge, an establishment “must embody the main principles of ecotourism; that of conservation of neighboring lands, benefits to local communities and interpretation to both local populations and guests,” the book’s authors state.

 Immersed in nature, eco-lodges prioritize environmental preservation and are designed to minimize the negative impact that lodging has on the planet.